halfo/design-patterns/README.md

 Design patterns are a general solution to commonly occuring problems when designing an application or system.
 They are the best practices a programmer can use to design a software.

 This project contains several small projects focusing different design patterns.
-I've created it solely for learning purpose.
+It is created solely for learning purpose.
 Here, [gradle](https://gradle.org/) is used as build automation tool.

-All forms of contribution (bug reports, bug fixes, pull requests and simple suggestions) are welcomed.
-Thanks!

 ## List of Design Patterns

 * hello-world (test project)
 * Model-View-Controller

-(Many more to come!)
+* (Many more to come!)

 ## Project Structure